Exploring Thalang Road

 >Shopping in Thalang

-Long ago, tourists were only spending their holiday on the beach, and Phuket town was mostly dedicated to local trade.
-Thalang used to be quiet on weekdays, and totally deserted on the weekend.
+Long ago, tourists were only spending their holidays on the beach, and Phuket town was mostly dedicated to local trade.
+Thalang used to be quiet on weekdays and totally deserted on the weekends.
 Thalang has evolved a lot in the past years, and a chain reaction started when tourists started to come and take photos of the newly renovated Soi Romanee.
 More tourists called for more renovation and attractive shops and so on.

 Phuket Weekend Walking Street